 Natural Gas Supply and Outlook.
 Fluctuations in energy prices can affect production rates and investments by third parties in the development of new natural gas reserves.
 Generally, drilling and production activity will increase as natural gas prices increase.
-The prices we have realized for natural gas have risen from an average of \$4.97 per MMBtu for the year ended December 31, 2003 to \$5.43 per MMBt for 2004 and \$7.11 per MMBtu for 2005.
+The prices we have realized for natural gas have risen from an average of \$4.97 per MMBtu for the year ended December 31, 2003 to \$5.43 per MMBtu for 2004 and \$7.11 per MMBtu for 2005.
 In 2006, the prices we have realized for natural gas have declined to \$6.09 per MMBtu for the nine months ended September 30, 2006 from the highs experienced in 2005.
 In part as a result of the prevailing prices during these periods, the Fort Worth Basin has experienced significant levels of drilling activity, providing us with opportunities to access newly developed natural gas supplies.
-Our largest supplier of natural gas supplied to our system in 2005.
+Our largest supplier of natural gas in the Fort Worth Basin is ConocoPhillips, which represented approximately 34% of the natural gas supplied to our system for the first nine months of 2006 and approximately 36% of the natural gas supplied to our system in 2005.
 In addition, leasing and permitting activity in the Fort Worth Basin/Bend Arch is continuing to increase.
 The number of drilling permits have increased in the Barnett Shale from 546 for the first six months of 2004 to 1,231 for the first six months of 2006 and in the other Fort Worth Basin formations from 313 for the first six months of 2004 to 449 for the first six months of 2006.
-We believe that current natural gas prices will continue to cause relatively high levels of natural gas-related drilling in the Fort Worth Basin/Bend Arch is produced to natural gas producers seek to increase their level of natural gas production.
+We believe that current natural gas prices will continue to cause relatively high levels of natural gas related drilling in the Fort Worth Basin/Bend Arch as producers seek to increase their level of natural gas production.

 Commodity Prices.
 Our operating income generally improves in an environment of higher natural gas and NGL prices, primarily as a result of our percent-of-proceeds contracts, which perform better in such an environment.
 For the nine months ended September 30, 2006, we sold an average of 75.2 BBtu/d of residue gas at an average price of \$6.09/MMBtu, as compared to 69.5 BBtu/d at an average price of \$7.11/MMBtu for the year ended December 31, 2005, and 59.2 BBtu/d at an average price of \$5.43/MMBtu for the year ended December 31, 2004.
-For the nine months ended September 30, 2006, we sold an average of 15.1 MBbls/d of NGLs at an average price of \$37.84/Bbl, as compared to 14.5 MBbls/d at an average price of \$33.57/Bbl for the year ended December 31, 2005, and 13.2 MBbls/d at an average price of \$26.71/Bbl for the year ended December 31, 2005, and 13.2 MBbls/d at an average price of \$36.71/Bbl for the year ended December 31, 2005, and 13.2 MBbls/d at an average price of \$26.71/Bbl for the year ended December 31, 2004.
+For the nine months ended September 30, 2006, we sold an average of 15.1 MBbls/d of NGLs at an average price of \$37.84/Bbl, as compared to 14.5 MBbls/d at an average price of \$33.57/Bbl for the year ended December 31, 2005, and 13.2 MBbls/d at an average price of \$26.71/Bbl for the year ended December 31, 2004.
 Additionally, we separately sold condensate during these periods.
 Our processing profitability is largely dependent upon pricing and market demand for natural gas, NGLs and condensate, which are beyond our control and have been volatile.
 In a declining commodity price environment, without taking into account our hedges, we will realize a reduction in cash flows under our percent-of-proceeds contracts proportionate to average price declines.
 We have attempted to mitigate our exposure to commodity price movements by entering into hedging arrangements.
 For additional information regarding our hedging activities, please see "- Quantitative and Qualitative Disclosures about Market Risk - Commodity Price Risk."